wellfreire/wellfreire.github.io/_posts/en/2014-11-15-first-commit-my-experience-on-deploying-a-blog-with-jekyll.md

 ####4th.
 Filtering posts by language

 When we access the page that lists posts, ideally we want to show only the posts for the language that the reader is interest -- the current page language.
 This is done by hacking the logic for listing posts and adding a condition that verifies the post language.
-In the page containing that logic -- for this blog, the page is <code>posts</code> itself, and the code is in a include file used both by <code>/posts/en/index.md</code> and by <code>/posts/pt/index.md</code> -- we need to dp something like:
+In the page containing that logic -- for this blog, the page is <code>posts</code> itself, and the code is in a include file used both by <code>/posts/en/index.md</code> and by <code>/posts/pt/index.md</code> -- we need to do something like:

 {% highlight liquid %}
 # _includes/posts.html